forestryio/forestry.io/hugo/content/blog/two-simple-solutions-for-publishing-scheduled-posts.md

 In order to authenticate with your Github account, you need to provide the function with an access token ([Github: creating a personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)).
 Serverless provides functionality to retrieve values from the [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-paramstore.html), and our configuration will look for the token in here.

 Log in to AWS and locate the Systems Manager service.
 Select **Parameter Store** and create a new parameter.
 The parameter name will be `github_token` and the value will be the token you requested from Github.
-Once your token is in Parameter Store, Serverless will automatically add it to your `serverless.yml` function when you deploy it.
+Once your token is in Parameter Store, Serverless will automatically add it to your `serverless.yml` configuration when you deploy it.

 #### Deploy and Run